Ozy-Viking/twitch_king_of_the_hill/README.md

 1. [ ] Stats in the stream so far.
 2. [ ] Track win records.
 3. [ ] Kill messages on the top left like COD.
+4. [ ] Echo version in terminal.
+5. [ ] Stop sound at appropriate places.

 ## Testing